BHDynamics/DynaLoRa-App/README.md

 ```
 {
+    "auto": 1,
     "command": "RX",
     "txt": "RX",
-    "byte": "FFFF"
+    "byte": "FFFF",
+    "param": "0"
 }
 ```

+The `auto` field is for setting the command to auto send it self.
 The `command` field is for the command name and the string that will be sent to the device to execute that command.
 The `txt` field is for the text that will be shown later in the button.
 The `byte` field is for sending byte-codified traces, this will be the byte that is going to identify the command.
+Finally, the `param` field is the parameter that a command needs to be auto send completely.
+The app will read this field and use to send the command to the device.

 If some modification os going to be added to the app, consult the documentation provided at **Not ready yet**.